Brookfield Corporation: History of Brookfield

 In April 2023, it was reported by Bloomberg that Brookfield Corporation had defaulted on $161.4 million worth of office building mortgages, mostly in the Washington D.C. area, due to high office vacancy and interest rates.
 Two months before, Brookfield defaulted on $784 million in mortgages for two Los Angeles office towers.
 It was suggested the defaults were a strategy to renegotiate commercial mortgages.

 In November 2024, Brookfield committed an additional £900 million to support Canary Wharf Group months after its credit rating was cut to “junk” status.
 The value of CWG's office portfolio plunged by £1.5 billion to £4.27 billion after the COVID-19 pandemic caused a loss of tenants.
 Brookfield and Qatar Investment Authority had minority stakes in CWG until 2015 when the partners acquired 100% for an additional £2.6 billion.

 Brookfield stated it was shifting towards residential properties and disposed of more than $10 billion of commercial properties from 2020 to 2022.
 In December 2024, Brookfield bought US student-housing communities for $893 million, eyeing communities that had growing student enrollment and limited supply.
 Brookfield also purchased, or was negotiating a $5 billion deal to obtain North American residential assets.

-In January 2025, according to the Globe and Mail, it was announced that Brookfield had bought out its partners, CPPIB and Alberta Investment Management Corporation (AIMCo), in the Maritime Life Building in Toronto, which had been on the market for over two years without receiving a suitable offer.
+In January 2025, according to The Globe and Mail, it was announced that Brookfield had bought out its partners, CPPIB and Alberta Investment Management Corporation (AIMCo), in the Maritime Life Building in Toronto, which had been on the market for over two years without receiving a suitable offer.

 In July 2025, Brookfield Wealth Solutions agreed to acquire Just Group, a UK-based financial services company, for $3.18 billion.
 The deal was part of Brookfield's planned expansion into the UK pension risk market.

+In February 2026, Brookfield announced the promotion of Connor Teskey to Chief Executive of its asset management arm, as part of its broader succession planning for long-term Chief Executive Bruce Flatt.